serajsas/Course_Fetcher/README.md

   - To get the requirements for a specific specialization such as Cognition and Brain, make sure to provide the name of the major where the requirements could be found.
 For example, Cognition and Brain is under major Neuroscience.

 # Contribution:
-- Please feel free to create any issues for any bugs found.
+- Please feel free to create issue for any bugs found.
-- Please feel free to create any Pull requests if you would like to participate.
+- Please feel free to create Pull requests if you would like to participate.